-A study from Microsoft suggests that 40% of the time, when a worker has been interrupted, they don’t return back to work right away.
+A study from Microsoft suggests that 40% of the time when a worker has been interrupted, they don’t return back to work right away.
 You’ve heard some form of this, right?
-There’s another statistic that’s floated around for years that says when a worker is interrupted from a task, it takes them about 20 minutes to re-acclimate to what they were doing.
+There’s another statistic that says when a worker is interrupted from a task, it takes them about 20 minutes to re-acclimate to what they were doing.

-Do we really need studies and research to tell us what negatively affects worker productivity?
-As business owners and managers, you know that providing work-life balance for your staff is always a challenge.
-You care about workplace culture, you want your employees to look forward to coming to work every day — yet you also need to get stuff done.
+Do you really need studies and research to tell you what negatively affects employee productivity?
+As business owners and managers, you know providing a work-life balance is always a challenge.
+You care about workplace culture and want your employees to look forward to coming to work every day, yet you also need to get stuff done.

 - The internet

 - Too many meetings

 With so many distractions, where do you start and what do you do?